5 Charts That Explain The CBO Report On The Republican Health Plan

 To see the potential impact of the bill as it stands, here are five charts, based on the CBO analysis.

-Uninsured spikes immediately, then rises more slowly
+Uninsured spike immediately, then rise more slowly

 First things first: The Republican health care bill would greatly ramp up the number of people who are uninsured.
 Currently, around 9.5 percent of Americans younger than 65 are uninsured.
-Under the Republican bill, the uninsured rate in 2026 would be nearly double that, at 18.6 percent, as opposed to the 10 percent it would be at under the Affordable Care Act.
+Under the Republican bill, the uninsured rate in 2026 would be nearly double that, at 18.6 percent, compared with 10 percent under the Affordable Care Act.

 Put into raw numbers, here's how the growth in the number of uninsured looks: In 2018, the number of uninsured would be 14 million larger under the Republican bill than under Obamacare.
 In 2026, it would be 24 million larger.

-That big upswing in 2018 would be largely attributed to repealing the penalties that came as a part of the individual mandate — not having a fine would lead lots of people to decide not to get insured.
+That big upswing in 2018 would be largely attributed to repealing the penalties that came as part of the individual mandate — not having a fine would lead lots of people to decide not to get insured.
 In addition, rising premiums would deter some from buying insurance.

 In subsequent years, Medicaid changes would account for an increasing number of uninsured, eventually hitting 14 million.
 The rollback of the Affordable Care Act's Medicaid expansion would begin in 2020, cutting the number of people on the program.
 In addition, no states would be able to take up the expansion in the future, further dropping the number of potential Medicaid enrollees.

-Note: An earlier version of this story incorrectly stated that a 64-year-old making $26,500 would pay around $1,700 a month in premiums.
-The cost would actually be $1,700 a year.